Integrating curation into scientific publishing to train AI models: Discussion

 \subsection{Limitations and future work}

-One of the limitations of the SourceData-NLP dataset is its inherent noise.
+One limitation of the SourceData-NLP dataset is the inherent noise of human-based curation.
 The constraints of the publishing process did not allow curation by multiple annotators.
-Even though an independent validation step by authors and quality control by the editorial office was in place, all discrepancies could not be eliminated.
+Even though an independent validation step by authors and quality control by the editorial office were in place, all discrepancies could not be eliminated.
 While the SourceData-NLP is already a robust resource, we anticipate that the workflow will benefit from enhanced automated consistency checks.

 The scope of the journals from which the dataset was generated is focused on cell and molecular biology.
 While it provides a rich resource for entities such as small molecules, genes, proteins, subcellular components, and cell lines, its coverage of other biomedical entities like cell types, tissues, organs, and diseases is sparser.
 A promising avenue to overcome such limitations is to use data augmentation strategies when training models.
-One possibility is using generative models by generating synthetic examples from an exhaustive dictionary of entities.
+One possibility is using generative models by generating synthetic examples from an exhaustive entity dictionary.
 These synthetic examples could considerably expand the dataset to improve the coverage and robustness of fine-tuned models~\citep[e.g., ][]{guo2023improving,whitehouse2023llmpowered,yuan2023large}.
 An alternative strategy is to use existing examples as templates in which a fraction of the annotated entities could be replaced by sampling terms of the appropriate type from dictionaries or controlled vocabularies in a process akin to ontology-guide data augmentation \citep{Abdollahi2020OntologyGuidedDA}.
 This approach would provide a richer and more varied set of examples, potentially enhancing the dataset's depth.
 A third approach to this problem could be to merge SourceData-NLP with other NER datasets dedicated to the different classes annotated in SourceData-NLP and train the models using partial annotation training~\citep{Ding2023PartialAL}.